yueding98/yueding-portfolio/README.md

 # Data Visualization 2: Government Debt
 Data for the government debt analysis is from OECD.
 Visit [here](dataviz2.md) to get visualization for government debt analysis.

+# Visualization Critique and Redesign
+Here is my critique and redesign idea to the newly registered electric cars of EU countries in 2020.